Days for Girls Canada

 That’s why all of our Kit components come in a beautiful drawstring bag.
 The fabrics are bright to make each user feel special.
 The drawstring is made extra long so that girls can carry their Kit like a backpack.
 After all, many girls have to walk long distances to school or work, and this makes it handy for her to carry her pads … and whatever else she needs.

-Two shields: Think of these as a pad with wings.
-They are made from two pieces of cotton (with moisture-barrier fabric between to prevent leaks), and wings that fold around her underwear and snap in place.
-Our shields are made of beautiful, printed fabrics for comfort — and to hide stains.
-They have two pockets on either side of the shield that hold our liners in place.
-The pockets are deep enough for double or triple liners when she has a heavy flow.
+● Two shields: They are made from two pieces of cotton (with moisture-barrier fabric between to prevent leaks), and wings that fold around her underwear and snap in place.
+There are pockets on each end of the shield to hold the liners in place.
+The pockets are deep enough for double or triple liners when menstrual flow is heavy.

-Eight liners: These liners go in the shields and act as the “pad” part of the Kit.
-Our liners look like washcloths.
-That’s so girls can wash and hang them out to dry without any embarrassment.
-They are made from 100% cotton flannel so they’re washable with very little water and quick to dry in the sun.
+● Eight liners: These liners (or pads) go into the shields.
+The liners look like washcloths so girls can wash and hang them to dry without embarrassment.
+They are made from 100% cotton flannel so they are washable with very little water and quick to dry in the sun.

-Instructions: This is one of the most important aspects of the Kit!
+● Instructions: This is one of the most important aspects of the DfG Kit!
 We provide a pictorial instruction sheet that shows how to use the shields and liners, as well as how to wash them.
-But that’s not all!
 On the back side, there is a menstrual chart to help track periods.
 This helps each user know when to expect her period, so she can bring her supplies with her.

-Transport bag: All of the kits also include a transport bag that acts as a dirty laundry hamper as well as a washing machine.
-The bag, made of a moisture proof fabric, is designed so she can discreetly carry her soiled liners back home or on her way to wash them.
+● Transport bag: All of the kits also include a transport bag to hold soiled liners.
+The bag, made of a moisture proof fabric, is designed so girls can discreetly carry their soiled liners home to wash.

 Kits are not just handed out to the girls.
 They come with an essential educational component.